-Further, the Guardian will need to file an Annual Report in the month of May, setting forth his or her acts as Guardian for the preceding year ending December 31st.
+Further, the Guardian will need to file an Annual Report in the month of May, setting forth their acts as Guardian for the preceding year ending December 31st.
 The report accounts for the Guardianship assets and the IP's well-being.